Pixeluted/KrampUI/README.md

 ## Q&A

+### Why is some random named exe is flagged by my antivirus in %appdata%/KrampUI?

+The exe is krampus loader you choosed whne you were asked, it was just moved and renamed.
+The reason why it gets flagged, is because all executors are flagged as viruses bc they inject code into another process.
+To suppres this, exclude the KrampUI folder bc the name is changing everytime you select new loader.

 ### Where is the scripts and autoexec folder?
 It's located at ``%appdata%/KrampUI``, or just press the folder icon on the UI and navigate one folder up.